owntech-foundation/Core/docs/environment_setup.md

 !!! warning
     === "Windows"
         - Make sure that you have **administrator privileges** on the folder where you clone your repository.
-        - Check that you are working on a **path that is not liked to OneDrive**
+        - Check that you are working on a **path that is not linked to OneDrive**
         - Check that you **do not have any spaces in the path** of your project
         - Check that the **length of your project** path is smaller than 256 characters.
         - You should preferably have your project folder as close as possible to the root